TomoyukiSugiyama/custom-horizontal-pod-autoscaler/README.md

 ![Go Build](https://github.com/TomoyukiSugiyama/custom-horizontal-pod-autoscaler/workflows/Go%20Build/badge.svg)
 [![codecov](https://codecov.io/gh/TomoyukiSugiyama/custom-horizontal-pod-autoscaler/branch/main/graph/badge.svg?token=GHNQ0Z9TRH)](https://codecov.io/gh/TomoyukiSugiyama/custom-horizontal-pod-autoscaler)

-Custom Horizontal Pod Autoscaler is an autoscaler that allows the upper and lower limits of the number of replicas of the [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) to be changed by Prometheus metrics.
-It is used when temporary scaling is desired.
+Custom Horizontal Pod Autoscaler is an autoscaler that allows the minReplicas and maxReplicas of a [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) to be updated by Prometheus metrics.
+It is used when temporary scaling is required.

 ## Description

+The user uses CronJob to add temporary scale metrics that output 0 (disabled) or 1 (enabled).
+The custom horizontal pod autoscaler retrieves metrics from the prometheus.

+The custom horizontal pod autoscaler is set to minReplicas and maxReplicas, which are used when conditions are met.
+If the conditions are not met, the default minReplicas and maxReplicas will be in effect.

 ![description](docs/assets/description.png)